-The tenant further argues that the housing provider's failure to provide air while the decision of the hearing examiner reflects that there was a lack of air conditioning at the housing accommodation during August, 1999 (Hamilton v.
+The tenant further argues that the housing provider's failure to provide air conditioning was a violation of the regulations which should entitle her to a rent refund.5 While the decision of the hearing examiner reflects that there was a lack of air conditioning at the housing accommodation during August, 1999 (Hamilton v.
 Mass.
 Mutual Life Insurance Co., supra at 7) the tenant's testimony was that her air conditioning malfunctioned for approximately one (1) week, while the testimony by the manager of the housing accommodation was that the air conditioning at the housing accommodation was inoperable for a period of two and one-half (2.5) days.